UBC ATSC 413 - Forest-fire Weather & Climate

 (link to Thursday week 06 Lect.
 Notes)

-Second hour: guest lecture by Mina Deshler on Public Safety Power Shutoffs (PSPS).
+Second hour: Guest lecture by Mina Deshler on Public Safety Power Shutoffs (PSPS).

 (Also possibly team -building methods.)